seamusdemora/PiFormulae/UsefulShellTricks.md

 $ cat /boot/config-$(uname -r) | grep -i CONFIG_RTC_SYSTOHC
  --
 CONFIG_RTC_SYSTOHC=y
 CONFIG_RTC_SYSTOHC_DEVICE="rtc0"

+# As it turns out, this option is set on all RPi that have a RTC installed.
+# For those that do not have a RTC installed, the output of this command is null
 ```

-   <sub>As it ***turns out***, this option is apparently set on all RPi kernels.
-One wonders about the ramifications, but I'll not bother further with that here.</sub>

-Of course this command will ferret out any kernel configuration option; it's not limited to any option(s) in particular.
+And of course this command will ferret out any kernel configuration option; it's not limited to any option(s) in particular.

  [**⋀**](#table-of-contents)